It's your VIU degree, with jet fuel.

-Study in English, earn valuable transfer credit and gain a whole new perspective on your education and career!
+Exchange is your opportunity to have an adventure, earn valuable transfer credit towards your degree, connect with the global campus community and gain a whole new perspective on your education and career.

 To be considered for an exchange program you must: